pHRonesis II

 WHAT is pHRonesis II?

-pHRonesis II is the second edition of the Erasmus Blended Intensive Programme (BIP) organised by the Department of Business Administration of the University of Thessaly.
+A practice-oriented Erasmus Blended Intensive Programme (BIP) organised by the Department of Business Administration, University of Thessaly.

-➜ This practice-oriented programme invites students and academics from across Europe to tackle contemporary workplace challenges through hands-on experience and international collaboration.
+It brings together students and academics from across Europe to address contemporary workplace challenges through hands-on experience and international collaboration.

 WHY Participate?